fandepi/project2/project2.md

 ##  Abstract

-​    *According to WWF, our discarded plastic waste is re entering the human body in the form of decomposed microplastics.
-With the development of takeout industry, more and more disposable tableware are used, of which as high as 88% are plastic tableware.
-This article analyzes the charts based on data from the environmental protection department of the Hong Kong government, China.
-Under the guidance of some visualization principles, we have completed the improvement of chart visualization effect.
-It is hoped that the promotion process can promote the communication and learning of information visualization, and call for reducing the use of disposable tableware.*
+​    *The growth of the food delivery industry has created a demand for disposable tableware, where discarded plastic tableware poses a major environmental hazard.
+We analyzed and improved the chart based on data from the Environmental protection department of the Hong Kong Government of China, under the guidance of the visualization principle.*

 ---